FOREX-Dollar on track for weekly gain as investors await Yellen

 week.

-set for a loss of 1.9 percent in a volatile week in which it
+looked set for a loss of 1.7 percent for the week in which it

 moved back towards the previous week's 31-year lows.